grapevinex/grape-broker-api/README.md

 ## Description

-A simple TODO application under Docker environment.
+A simple Dockerized Nest application.
 * NestJS
 * TypeORM
-* PostgreSQL
+* PostgreSQL (for local testing)
 * Swagger
-* PGadmin4
-* JWT
 * Docker

 Go to [the NestJS docs](https://docs.nestjs.com/) for more information.